gabrielraiol/alura-books/readme.md

 <img style="text-align:center" src="assets/desktop-page.png" alt="alura-plus" width= 80%>
 </div>
 </br>
-<a href="https://livrariaalurabooks.vercel.app/" target="_blank">Link para o site</a>
+<a href="https://livrariaalurabooks.vercel.app/" target="_blank">Link to page</a>
 </br>
 </br>
-<p> Esse é um projeto de uma livraria digital em que usei a metodologia mobile first, havendo 3 breakpoints no total: Mobile (428px), Tablet (1024px) e Desktop (1728px).
-Incluí um carrossel utilizando SwiperJS, animando o mesmo com loop e coverFlowEffect.</p>
+<p>This is a project for a digital bookstore in which I used the mobile first methodology, with 3 breakpoints: Mobile (428px), Tablet (1024px) and Desktop (1728px).
+I included a carousel animation using SwiperJS, animating it with loop and coverFlowEffect.</p>